hturner/pkg-dev-ctv/proposal.md

 ### Development workflow

-Some contributed packages are analogous to `r pkg("tools")` in that they provide tools that cut across package development tasks.
+Some contributed packages are analogous to `tools` in that they provide tools that cut across package development tasks.

 [Writing R Extensions](https://cran.r-project.org/doc/manuals/r-release/R-exts.html)